 How can I tell if my azaleas have lace bugs?

-Azaleas that have speckled, whitish, or light yellow leaves that look like the leaves pictured here probably have azalea lace bugs.
+Azaleas with speckled, whitish, or light yellow leaves that look like the leaves pictured here probably have azalea lace bugs.

-To determine if that’s what’s ailing your azaleas, look at the underside of the leaves to see if there is what entomologists call "frass," a.k.a. bug poop.
+To determine if that's what's ailing your azaleas, look at the underside of the leaves.
+Here you'll see if there is what entomologists call "frass," a.k.a. bug poop.

-If your leaves are speckled and have frass on the undersides, you can use insecticidal soap in the spring or fall, making sure to soak the underside of the leaves.
+If your leaves are speckled and have frass on the undersides, you can use insecticidal soap in spring or fall.
+Thus making sure to soak the underside of the leaves.
 If you want in-depth information about these azalea pests, check out this presentation by Robin Rosetta of Oregon State University.

-For gardeners, systemic insecticides should always be the last-resort option, as they also kill the majority of the beneficial insects that are helping keep your pest population at bay naturally.
+For gardeners, systemic insecticides should always be the last-resort option.
+Since, they also kill the majority of the beneficial insects that are helping keep your pest population at bay naturally.

 How can I tell if my azaleas have powdery mildew?

 If your azaleas have what looks like a white powdery growth on their leaves, they may have powdery mildew.
-If so, and you want to mitigate the chances of their losing their leaves prematurely, you may consider using a fungicide spray.
-You should also be sure that you are practicing appropriate watering as outlined above, because getting the leaves wet, especially at night, can lead to mildew.
+If so, and you want to mitigate the chances of losing their leaves prematurely, consider using a fungicide spray.
+You should also be sure that you are practicing appropriate watering as outlined above.
+This is because getting the leaves wet, especially at night, can lead to mildew.

 7. Best Easy-Care Azaleas: Double Shot® Azaleas (Zones 6-9)

 Are you looking for a hardy, compact azalea that blooms not once, but twice a year?
 If so, try adding Monrovia’s exclusive Double Shot® Azaleas to your garden.
-Growing about 3’ tall and wide, this vigorous, rounded evergreen beauty can serve as the perfect border, informal hedge, or even as a great container accent.
-Being more heat and cold tolerant than many other azaleas, Double Shot® Azaleas make an easy choice for any gardener to include in their garden.
+Growing about 3' tall and wide.
+This vigorous, rounded evergreen beauty can serve as the perfect border.
+Or as an informal hedge, or even as a great container accent.
+Being more heat and cold tolerant than many other azaleas.
+Double Shot® Azaleas make an easy choice for any gardener to include in their garden.
 And the bonus is, as a reblooming azalea, they show off their large flowers in both spring and summer.
 What’s not to love?

 About the Author and Designer

 Doug Scott is the owner and lead designer at Redeem Your Ground, an exterior design firm, based in Atlanta, GA.
-Through his designs, Doug hopes to create outdoor spaces that reflect how each of his clients wants to live outside at home.
-Doug and his wife, Brittany, also have a family, home & garden blog by the same name, where they share stories, helpful information, and instructional how-to’s—hoping to enable and inspire others to live more fully at home.
+Through his designs, Doug hopes to create outdoor spaces.
+Ones that reflect how each of his clients wants to live outside at home.
+Doug and his wife, Brittany, also have a family, home & garden blog by the same name.
+Here they share stories, helpful information, and instructional how-to's.
+They're hoping to enable and inspire others to live more fully at home.